 Process to Verify Information:

-Commencement of employment will be contingent upon the results of the screening process.
+Commencement of employment is contingent upon the results of the screening process.
 All pre-employment screening must be completed and the results verified before the candidate begins to work.
-Accordingly, based on the investigation/test results, the Office of Human Resource Management will notify the hiring department of the candidate’s ability or inability to commence employment.
-At no time should a candidate begin to work until the Office of Human Resource Management has verified results of the candidate’s pre-employment screening.
+Based on the check/test results, the Office of Human Resource Management notifies the hiring department of the candidate's ability or inability to commence employment.
+At no time should a candidate begin to work until the Office of Human Resource Management has verified results of the candidate's pre-employment screening.

-The Office of Human Resource Management will review the results of the background investigation in relation to the position under consideration.
+The Office of Human Resources will review the results of the background investigation in relation to the position under consideration.
 All known factors regarding the candidate will be considered.
 Any misrepresentation of facts noted on the University Employment Application may be cause for dismissal or refusal to employ.
-If the decision requires additional review, the Director of Human Resources will consult with the Divisional Vice President and University General Counsel (as appropriate).
+If the decision requires additional review, the Assistant Vice President of Human Resources will consult with the Dean/Director/Senior Department Head, area Vice President and Vice President of Legal Affairs and General Counsel (as appropriate).

 Duquesne University will ensure that all background checks are held in confidence and in compliance with applicable federal and state statutes, such as the Fair Credit Reporting Act.